Alligator Recipe

 This foundational preparation represents the resourceful cooking of Louisiana families who used every part of the alligator to create flavorful bases for countless dishes.
 The stock embodies the nose-to-tail philosophy while providing the foundation for authentic Cajun and Creole cuisine.

-Roasting: Place bones on rimmed baking sheet.
-Roast at 425°F for 30 minutes until golden brown.
+Roasting: Place alligator bones on rimmed baking sheets.
+Roast at 400°F for 45-60 minutes until deeply browned, turning once.

-Pot Setup: Transfer roasted bones to large stockpot.
+Pot Assembly: Transfer roasted bones to large stockpot.
 Add vegetables, herbs, and peppercorns.

 Water Addition: Cover with cold water by 2 inches.
-Cold start helps extract maximum flavor.
+The cold start helps extract maximum flavor.

 Gentle Simmer: Bring to very gentle simmer - never boil vigorously as this creates cloudy stock.

-Skimming: During first hour, regularly skim foam and impurities from surface.
+Skimming: During first hour, regularly skim foam and impurities from surface using ladle.

 Straining: Strain through fine-mesh strainer lined with cheesecloth.
 Press solids gently.

-Cooling: Cool quickly in ice bath, then refrigerate.
+Cooling: Cool quickly in ice bath to prevent bacterial growth, then refrigerate.

-Storage: Remove any fat layer before using.
-Refrigerate up to 5 days or freeze up to 6 months.
+Storage: Remove congealed fat from surface.
+Use within 5 days or freeze up to 6 months.

 Stock is typically used as a cooking ingredient rather than consumed directly.